fern-api/fern/packages/docs/docs/tutorial.md

 ---
 title: Tutorial - IMDb
 sidebar_label: "Tutorial"
-sidebar_position: 10
 ---

 <!-- markdownlint-disable MD033 MD025 MD010 -->

 This guide uses an example API for IMDb (the International Movie Database) that introduces you to using Fern.
-We'll generate a TypeScript server and a Postman Collection to implement and test our API.
+We'll generate a TypeScript Express server and a Postman collection to implement and test our API.

 ## Step 0: Prerequisites